KCkingcollin/wordle-helper/README.md

 In both modes the output is sorted based on the popularity of the word, this makes picking the right word a lot easier.

+## Word size

+At the moment it only supports a 5 letter word dictionary, however the repo I'm using to build the dictionary has plenty of words in it, so I may add the ability to rebuild the local dictionary with different word sizes, but I did not build this app with dynamic word sizes in mind, so this might be one of the last features I add.

 ## Building

 Go is extremely easy to use, all you have to do is insure go is installed (and git if you clone the repo), then simply run `go build wordle-helper.go` inside the downloaded repo.